silverton-io/buz-docs/blog/serverless-makes-streaming-accessible/index.md

 Serverless Thing was to shed as many dependencies as possible.

-#### Fast startup and shutdown
+### Fast startup and shutdown

 Making containers fast to launch makes a big impact on cost as invocations ramp, so Serverless Thing had to be snappy.
 The faster infrastructure can follow the utilization curve, the more cost-effective it is.
 In an environment where costs are being scrutinized, **doing work fast** is just as important as **not running at all when there is no work to be done**.

 Being efficient also happens to be pretty damn good for the environment.
 Burning fewer polar bears seems to [resonate with others](https://medium.com/@intive/this-months-reason-technology-will-save-the-world-energy-savings-and-serverless-principles-375660c8ed81) like [DuckDB](https://youtu.be/Z-6SnP6yzgo?t=1826) and [451 Research](https://d39w7f4ix9f5s9.cloudfront.net/e3/79/42bf75c94c279c67d777f002051f/carbon-reduction-opportunity-of-moving-to-aws.pdf).

-#### Payload validation, annotation, and bifurcation
+### Payload validation, annotation, and bifurcation

 A very valuable Snowplow feature lies at the `Enricher`, where each and every event is validated using the associated jsonschema.

-The only way to do this quickly is via an self-warming schema cache so it became another requirement.
+The only way to do this quickly is via a self-warming schema cache, so an onboard cache became another requirement.

-#### Just JSON
+### Just JSON

 Snowplow data is serialized using **[thrift](https://thrift.apache.org/)** between the collector and the enricher but becomes **tsv** downstream of the enricher.
 This makes it hard to point a system like [Materialize](https://materialize.com/) at the "enriched" stream without first `reading tsv records` -> `formatting as json` -> `writing to a separate stream`.
 Write amplification quickly becomes reality and the operator must make a choice between **not reading from the stream** or **re-formatting every payload to something that is easily pluggable with other stream processing systems**.
 At higher volumes this equates to $$$$$.